jb-santos/svyEffects/README.md

 `svyAME` also produces very similar results to `Stata` for the effect of market liberalism.
-The probabilities differ a bit more at the ends of the range (up to 0.006), but at the median of the variable, the results are within 0.001.
+The probabilities differ a bit more at the ends of the range (up to 0.006), but at the median of the predictor, the results are within 0.001.

     . margins, at(marketlib=(-1(.2)1)) post